This year, we’ve taken some inspiration from some famous figures from British history when it comes to planning our new years resolutions…

 During her reign Queen Mary I, known quite aptly for ever more as Bloody Mary, burned at the stake no fewer than 300 Protestants for the sole reason of their religious leaning.
 She even ordered the deaths of Anglican bishops Nicholas Ridley and Hugh Latimer, and Thomas Cranmer, the Archbishop of Canterbury, in Oxford for their part in the annulment of her parents’ (Catherine of Aragon and King Henry VIII) marriage.

-We don’t wish to be thought of as cruel, and we pride ourselves on our compassion and tolerant nature, so we hope to continue in this vein for 2015.
+We don’t wish to be thought of as cruel, and we pride ourselves on our compassion and tolerant nature, so we hope to continue in this vein for our new years resolutions for 2023.